a51bot/MSFVENOM_Online/README.md

 This project probably exists somewhere else and definitly is not production code.
 Seriously ****DONT RUN THIS ON A WEB FACING SERVER****

-The idea is why cant I have a easy way to run msfvenom without having to remember the exact syntax
+The idea spawned from, why cant I have a easy way to run msfvenom without having to remember the exact syntax of the command

 Anyway do whatever you want with the code, but I am not responsible for doing something stupid.

 PRE REQS
 1. LAMP Server (Apache/nginx & php)